naistangz/NodeJSAWS_Deploy_Code/README.md

 6. Enter your Public IP address in the browser.
 7. Remember to disconnect from your Instance by navigating to **Instance State** then clicking on **Stop** or **Terminate**

+## Adding Security Groups
+1. Right click on your instance
+2. Navigate to Networking
+3. Click on Change Security Groups
+4. Select Security Group(s) to associate with your instance

+## Connecting to your AWS Linux instance using SSH
+## Manual way
+1. In terminal window, use `ssh` command to connect `ssh -i /path/my-key-pair.pem my-instance-user-name@my-instance-public-dns-name`